Physical Sciences (Common Entry) Level 8 CR305

 Helpful subjects are Mathematics, Physics, and Chemistry.

-The BSc (Hons) (Common Entry) is designed for applicants who wish to enter Science in CIT but are undecided about or wish to postpone selecting a designated Chemistry or Physics qualification until after they have had an opportunity to experience both disciplines.
+The Bachelor of Science (Physical Sciences Common Entry) programme is designed for applicants who wish to enter Chemical or Physical Science in CIT but are undecided about or wish to postpone selecting a designated Chemistry or Physics qualification until after they have had an opportunity to experience both disciplines.

 For more information, please click here.